DigiBP/26SS_AQUATIS/README.md

 > 🖼️ See [`Make/4-Generate_contract-draft.png`](Make/4-Generate_contract-draft.png) — Webhook → Google Docs (create from template) → HTTP back to Camunda.

 ### 12. Contract Review
 The generated contract draft is reviewed via [`Forms/Review_Contract_Draft 1.form`](Forms/Review_Contract_Draft%201.form).
 Procurement can check the generated contract draft and decide whether it is acceptable.
-In the current Process, this step represents the manual review before finalisation.
+In the current process this step represents the manual review before finalisation.

 ### 13. Process Closure
-After the contract draft has been reviewed, the Process reaches its final review stage.
+After the contract draft has been reviewed, the process reaches its final review stage.
 Due to our company's internal policies, signatures must currently still be provided manually.
 Therefore, the pre-filled contract can be downloaded and reused.

 ## Challenges Addressed by the TO-BE Process